 Another great idea if you want to make an additional income by being a Pinterest Manager is by providing add-on service.
 This could range from writing a roundup post and making pins from it, shooting the photos you use in the pins yourself, and more!

-Now that you know all the basics on how to start your Pinterest manager journey, you must know figure out where to go to find this job.
-And lucky for you, I have here 5 of the best places where to find Pinterest Manager jobs:
+Now that you know all the basics on how to start your Pinterest manager journey and the several Pinterest management tips I gave, you must know figure out where to go to find this job and get clients.
+And lucky for you, I have here 5 of the best places where to find your first client and Pinterest Manager jobs:

 A great place to market yourself as a Pinterest manager and build connections with future clients and those in the same field as you are by joining Facebook groups.
 There are several Facebook Groups that are specifically aimed at Virtual Assistants and Pinterest Managers.
 Depending on the groups’ rules, you can then post a little something about yourself and your services, or reply to posts that are looking for Pinterest managers.

 Just like what I have mentioned before, the best place to look for Pinterest manager jobs is on Pinterest itself!
 And why not prove your skills by designing an attractive pin showcasing your services?
-You could make an infographic pin, a click-worthy pin that leads to your landing page, or a blog post pin on why businesses should hire Pinterest managers.
+After you have created your Pinterest profile, you could start making an infographic pin, a click-worthy pin that leads to your landing page, or a blog post pin on why businesses should hire Pinterest managers.